DigitalState/Authentication/documentation/login.md

 Then Authentication microservice allows registered users to authenticate themselves using their designated credentials.

-For documentation on how to register, consult the [registration](registration.md) page.
+For documentation on how to register, consult the [registration documentation](registration.md).

 ## Table of Contents